Dark Autumn: The Ultimate Guide

 Dark Autumn Versus Dark Winer

 Because Dark Autumns have high contrast at times they can be mistaken for Dark Winters.
 Especially if the DA has a neutral-leaning skin tone.
+But the Dark Autumn will have a more “harvest” quality to their overall vibe.
+They are like a volcano in the trees!

 Dark Autumn versus True Autumn

 While they are both warm and in the autumn family, Dark Autumn has more contrast and more deepness.
 The color palette will reflect this by being slightly more saturated and deep in value.
 They can also handle more contrast in their outfits than the True Autumn.
 True autumn is pure warm-toned skin, and Dark autumns are neutral-warm.
+For Dark autumns their primary color characteristic is Value, ie “Dark”.
+And for True Autumn their primary focus will be Hue (warmth), ie “True”.

 Dark Autumn versus Soft Autumn